ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

         DH MAY be able to supply values for.
 Note that for privacy or other reasons, this might not be an exhaustive list.

+<a id="clientRegistrationEndpoint"></a>
 ## Recipient Client Registration
 <aside class="warning">
 Dynamic Client Registration functionality is directly impacted by the emerging requirements of the Directory and thus subject to change.
 </aside>

-To register as a new Client at a Holder's Authorisation Server, a Data Recipient sends its Client metadata in a HTTP POST message to the Client Registration Endpoint of the Holder which includes the Client Metadata parameters that the Client chooses to specify for itself.
+To register as a new Client at a Holder's Authorisation Server, a Data Recipient sends its Client metadata, as specified in **[OIDC-CR]** in a HTTP POST message to the Client Registration Endpoint of the Holder which includes the Client Metadata parameters that the Client chooses to specify for itself.
 The request carries an assertion that is signed by the CDR CA private key in order to allow the Holder to determine the validity of the Recipient request.

 If a required value is not supplied, the Holder may use a default value from those shown below.
+It is expected that the Directory rules will feature additional fields and request rules not covered in this profile.

 **Method**: POST
 **Successful Response**: 201<br>